MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-database.md

 ## 5: Insert a record and query the database

 1. Create a file named *use_db.py* with the following code.
-Note the dependencies on the `DB_SERVER_NAME`, `DB_ADMIN_NAME`, and `DB_ADMIN_PASSWORD` environment variables, whose values are from the provisioning code.
+Note the dependencies on the `DB_SERVER_NAME`, `DB_ADMIN_NAME`, and `DB_ADMIN_PASSWORD` environment variables, whose values are specified in the provisioning code.
 This code work only for MySQL; you use different libraries for PostgreSQL and MariaDB.

     :::code language="python" source="~/../python-sdk-docs-examples/db/use_db.py":::